Adnan082/Adnan082/README.md

 ## About

-Data Scientist with a physics foundation and applied ML expertise across financial forecasting, healthcare, and aerospace engineering systems.
-I build end-to-end pipelines — from raw data through modelling to explainability and deployment — and pair them with simulation frameworks for synthetic data generation, risk quantification, and decision support under uncertainty.
+Data Scientist with a physics degree and applied ML expertise across financial forecasting, healthcare, and aerospace engineering systems.
+I build end-to-end pipelines — from raw data through modelling to explainability and deployment — and leverage my physics background to design simulation frameworks that model complex system dynamics, generate synthetic training data, and support decision-making under uncertainty.
 Currently completing an MSc in Applied Data Science at Anglia Ruskin University (Cambridge, UK).

 ---